imagineapril/rsschool-cv/cv.md

 # About myself

 I like travelling and reading.
-My goal is to get a job as js-developer for helping people do beautiful things on the web.
+My goal is to get a job as a js-developer for helping people do beautiful things on the web.
 I've worked as a teacher for German and English for 3 years.
 Now I have a remote job (making websites on Wordpress and Tilda).

 # Skills